Dahimi/OllamaForge/docs/CONTRIBUTING.md

-# Contributing to Nexus LLM Hub
+# Contributing to OllamaForge

 ## Vision
-We're building the world's first competitive hub for specialized LLMs.
+We're building the world's first competitive hub for specialized LLMs, forged with Ollama.
 Think of it as an Olympic Games for AI models - where each task is a different sport, and models compete to be the fastest, most accurate, or most efficient.

 ## Important Rules 📜